Najuzinh4/Najuzinh4/README.md

 <div align="center">

-  ☆ I’m currently working on Moovefy

-  ☆ I’m currently learning .Net core, Entity Framework Core, Python and Java
+  ☆ I’m currently learning .Net core, Entity Framework Core and Python.

   ☆ Fun fact: In addition to being a junior full-stack developer, I'm also a musician.
 I sing and play four instruments, all self-taught.